FBW81C/RickRollStick/Readme.txt

 The code would look like this:
 -----------
 @echo off
-if exist windowssysri.bat goto full if exist windowssysri_LITE.bat start windowssysri_LITE.bat exit
+if exist files\swindowssysri.bat goto full if exist files\windowssysri_LITE.bat start windowssysri_LITE.bat exit
 :full
 start windowssysri.bat